AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 # Experiments {#sec:experiments}

-We divided the generated dataset into train/test/validation (xx/xx/xx) splits.
-Our training set contains xxx samples with around xxx images each recipe.
+We divided the generated dataset into train/test/validation (.7/.15/.15) splits.
+Our training set contains xxx samples with around xxx images for each recipe.
 The network was trained 40 epochs using a batch size of 50 samples each batch.
 The samples of the batches were shuffled every epoch and we evaluated the performance of the model every fiftieth batch.
 We implemented all networks using Pytorch.

 To evaluate the performance of the model we trained several networks and run several experiments to evaluated them using firstly the evaluation data set to get quick feedback.
 To measure the performance of the model we only compared the given kcal information with the prediction of the network.